mjlshen/terraform-aws-opa/README.md

 opa eval --format pretty --data policy/ --input input.json "data.main.deny" --fail-defined
 ```

 The `--fail-defined` flag causes OPA to return an exit code of 1 if `data.main.deny` is non-empty and an exit code of 0 otherwise.
-Therefore, this series of commands can be used in a CI/CD pipeline to enforce certain organizational policies after writing then out in Rego.
+Therefore, this series of commands can be used in a CI/CD pipeline to enforce certain organizational policies after writing them out in Rego.

 The provided main.tf will generate the following deny message: